karatelabs/intellij-plugin/README.md

     </tr>
 </table>

+# Highlights
+This plugin works fully-featured on [IntelliJ Community Edition](https://www.jetbrains.com/products/compare/?product=idea&product=idea-ce).
+JS support is built-in and does not require you to be running [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/features/).

 # License Activation
 License activation and status is unified within the IntelliJ settings UI.
 Go to `Settings -> Languages & Frameworks -> Karate` and you should see something like this.